pbulsink/Resume/readme.md

 Pioneered advanced analytical methods using FTIR, HPLC, GC-MS, and GCxGC to unlock new insights from solid, liquid, and gaseous samples.

-Cultivated strong client relationships by providing expert analysis recommendations and cost-effective project planning.

 Championed data quality by overseeing all liquid and gaseous sample analysis, personally verifying reported data, and leading ISO17025 internal audits.

+Cultivated strong client relationships by providing expert analysis recommendations and cost-effective experimental design.

-Acted as a scientific liaison at internal and external client and committee meetings, representing the laboratory, department, and Canadian scientific expertise.
+Acted as a scientific liaison at internal, external client, and international and committee meetings, representing the laboratory's, departmental, and Canadian scientific expertise.

-Contributed strategically to research funding proposals, improving experimental campaigns and project success.
+Contributed to research funding proposals, strengthening experimental design and improving project outcomes.

 **University of Ottawa, University of Waterloo** Ontario\
 *Laboratory Teaching Assistant* **September 2011 -- May 2014**\